Online Graph Topology Learning from Matrix-valued Time Series: Experiments

 For synthetic data, it is not surprising that the RMSD from the low-dimensional procedure will tend toward zero, because these data are precisely sampled from the model used in the method derivation.
 On the other hand, at each online iteration, the OLS estimation is calculated accurately.
-In contrast, for the homotopy algorithms, they still introduce small errors, possibly due to the following assumptions used in the derivation of the method: 1. the active elements of $\KN^1$ of the algorithm inputs are not zero\footnote{This hypothesis means that, some zero $\left(\as\right)_{i(k)}, k \in \KN^1$ should not satisfy the first equations of the optimality condition (\ref{eq: opcon}) and (\ref{eq: opconhomo}), due to the computation coincidence.}; 2. the sub-derivatives of those zero elements are strictly within $(-1, 1)$; 3. every $\lambda_t$ at which we calculate the derivative as in Section \ref{sec: lambda selection} is not a critical point.
+In contrast, for the homotopy algorithms, they still introduce small errors, possibly due to the following assumptions used in the derivation of the method: 1. the active elements of $\KN^1$ of the algorithm inputs are not zero, which means that, some zero $\left(\as\right)_{i(k)}, k \in \KN^1$ should not satisfy the first equations of the optimality condition (\ref{eq: opcon}) and (\ref{eq: opconhomo}), due to the computation coincidence; 2. the sub-derivatives of those zero elements are strictly within $(-1, 1)$; 3. every $\lambda_t$ at which we calculate the derivative as in Section \ref{sec: lambda selection} is not a critical point.
 Thus, for example, small non-zero entry values in the inputs may cause the numerical errors.
 However, in real applications, the only available metric which allows the performance comparison is the prediction error \eqref{eq: pred_err_aug}.

 Figure \ref{fig: lambda_aug} demonstrates the performance of the updating method of the regularizing parameter $\lambda$, and the impact from different step size values $\eta$.
 The curves emphasize the convergence of the estimation updated by the high-dimensional procedure.
-Moreover, we can observe that $\lambda_t$ are decreasing, which was expected from the experiment design.
-On the other hand, the results show that a larger step size will make the convergence faster, yet more affected by the noise, especially when the solution has converged.
+Moreover, {\CM it can be observed} that all three $\lambda_t$ are decreasing, which was expected from the experiment design.
+On the other hand, the results show again that a larger step size will make the convergence faster.
+In this figure, {\CM it can be observed} additionally $\lambda_t$ curves of larger steps are noisier.